technologiesoutcomes/assignments/assignment2/README.md

 ## System Architecture and Application Design, Cloud Computing (AWS)

-1. Draw a solution architecture diagram illustration the flow of information in a provisioning pipeline comprising AWS, GitHub, your laptop, Terraform and Terraform state file stored in AWS.
+1. Draw a solution architecture diagram illustrating the flow of information in a provisioning pipeline comprising AWS, GitHub, your laptop, Terraform and Terraform state file stored in AWS.
+2. You run a command on your local laptop to clone a public repository and then run another command to push the cloned repository to your own GitHub repository.
+Draw a solution architecture diagram to depict the flow of information.

 ## Site Reliability Engineering (SRE), Troubleshooting, Observability

-1. You are asked by your manager to implement and automated system to collect metrics from your infrastructure by using a third party vendor's product.
+1. You are asked by your manager to implement an automated system to collect metrics from your infrastructure by using a third party vendor's product.
 What steps might you take to ensure the system is not going to cause unwanted effects?
+How might you check that?
+2. Your manager asked you to run a script that is unfamiliar to you.
+How are you going to go about ensuring that this operation is done safely?

 ## DevOps and Agile Transformation principles and methodology